barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 date: 2021-04-02
 topic: gm-advice
 excerpt: |
-    A lot of [glos:gm] advise rolling behind a screen, so you can fudge rolls when you get a result which would be bad for the story.
+    A lot of [abbr:gm "GMs"] advise rolling behind a screen, so you can fudge rolls when you get a result which would be bad for the story.
 I think that at best fudging is unnecessary, and can be remedied by being more thoughtful about what rolls you ask for (and I go in to